JesseEisen/DailyKeep/_posts/2016-02-15-python-doc.md

 # a = []
 ```

-+ Copying  -- The default assignment `=` assigns a reference of the original list to the new name. **That is the original name and new name are both pointing to the same list object.
++ Copying  -- The default assignment `=` assigns a reference of the original list to the new name. **That is the original name and new name are both pointing to the same list object**.

 ```python
 b = a